 This former Olympic venue has since transformed into an urban art gallery.
-Back in 1984, Sarajevo hosted the Winter Games and brought international attention to the former-Soviet Bloc state.
+Back in 1984, Sarajevo hosted the Winter Games and brought international attention to Bosnia-Herzegovina, a part of Yugoslavia.
 And while political unrest surged throughout the region, the venues stood still...
 With some minor makeovers.

 For Sarajevo, there were more pressing issues than upkeeping the former Olympic venues.
-Between the fall of the Soviet Union and the Bosnian conflict, the athletic grounds were left in the hands of nature… And some trouble-seeking teens, apparently.
+Between the general political unrest and the Bosnian conflict, the athletic grounds were left in the hands of nature… And some trouble-seeking teens, apparently.
 The bobsled track was since covered by foliage, bullet shrapnel, and graffiti.

 This former NFL and MLB venue had most certainly seen some better days.
 Housed in Seattle's port area, the Mariners and the Seahawks once called this dome home for roughly 20 years.
 But even during its heyday, the Kingdome didn't exactly run smoothly.